 The Top 3 Tips for Atlanta Sightseeing

-With attractions like the Georgia Aquarium, CNN and various historical sites, a first time visit can be a little overwhelming.
-It’s hard to decide where to begin when choosing the best deals, food and areas to stay.
-Here are the top 3 tips and advice to get you started with planning your first trip to ATL.
+With attractions like the Georgia Aquarium, CNN, and various historical sites, a first-time visit can be a little overwhelming.
+It’s hard to decide where to begin when choosing the best deals, food, and areas to stay.
+Here are the top 3 tips and advice to get you started on planning your first trip to ATL.

 Tip #1.
 How to Save on Big Attractions

 If you are planning on visiting major attractions like the Georgia Aquarium, World of Coca-Cola and the CNN Studio, consider the City Pass.
 It is $73.24 for adults and $59.35 for children 3-12 years old.
 The City Pass not only gives you access to five Atlanta attractions but City Pass tickets are valid for nine days and pass holders get to skip the line.

 Skipping the line may not seem like a big incentive right now but during peak hours this can save you more than 45 minutes waiting in line for just one attraction alone.
 If you plan on packing a lot of activities into a small window, skipping the line with the pass is a great way to save some time.

 If you are only looking to go to one attraction, try going early or later in the day.
 There are often deals going on for the Aquarium where these options can save you money.
 Getting in before the crowd will also help to really enjoy your trip without feeling rushed.

 Tip #2.
 Where to Eat